How To Use Back Button Focus For Fantastic Photos

 fantastic photos from back button focus

 Learn how to use back button focus for fantastic photos with me, pro photographer Don Orkoskey of WDO Photography.
 I began to experiment with back button focus a few years ago and didn't really understand how powerful it really is.
 Then just a few months ago, as more and more students began to ask about it, I tried again.
 What I found was that back button focus provides a ton of advantages when used correctly.
+Therefore, let's get into exactly what back button focus is and how using back button focus can improve your photography.

 What Is Back Button Focus?

+So just what is back button focus?
 If you're new to the concept you may be wondering what back button focus really is.
 The most basic definition is programing a button on the back of your camera to control focus.
 Some cameras have a back button that already allows you use it to focus but to use it "properly" you'll want to turn off the shutter release focusing.
 That is, to remove your ability to focus with the shutter release button.
+I hope that helps clear up what back button focus is.
+Now, let's talk about why you'll want to use back button focus.

-Why You Want Use Back Button Focus
+Why Use Back Button Focus

-The Mechanics of Photography
+The Mechanics of Back Button Photography

 Squeezing The Camera